LeoHU/ArchitectureRefactoringAssignment/README.md

-# SaccWithHusacctExample_Ant
+Game31 refactored is a small example system, based on an old year-1-student project.
-Small example project that shows how a software architecture compliance check (SACC) with HUSACCT can be incorporated in an Ant build script.
+It is used within a course on software architecture to train students in dependency analysis, architecture compliance checking and refactoring.